Taming-the-BEAST/Structured-birth-death-model/README.md

 To visualize this tree, open IcyTree once more (maybe open it in a new browser tab), choose `File > Open`, then select the file `h3n2_2deme.h3n2_2deme.summary.tree` using the file selection dialog.
 Follow the instructions provided above to colour the tree by the `type` attribute and add the legend and time axis.
 In addition, open the `Style` menu and select `Node height error bars > height_95%_HPD` to add error bars to the internal node heights.
-Finally, open the `Style` menu and select `Edge opacity > type.prob`.
+Finally, open the `Style` menu and select `Relative edge width > type.prob`.
-This make cause the edges become increasingly transparent as the posterior probability for the displayed branch decreases.
+This makes the edges become increasingly thinner as the posterior probability for the displayed branch decreases.

 Once these style preferences have been set, you should see something similar to the tree shown in [Figure 21](#fig:icyTree-summary).